 The following graph and table compare the cumulative total stockholder return for our common stock during the five-year period ended February 1, 2025 in comparison to the NYSE Composite Index and the S&P Retailing Select Index, our peer group index.
 The graph and the table below assume that \$100 was invested at the market close on January 31, 2020 in the common stock of RH, the NYSE Composite Index and the S&P Retailing Select Index.
-Data for the NYSE Composite Index and the S&P Retailing Select Index assumes reinvestments of dividends.
-The comparisons in the graph and table are required by the SEC and are not intended to be indicative of possible future performance of our common stock.
+Data for the NYSE Composite Index and the S&P Retailing Select Index.
+Data for the NYSE Composite Index and the S&P Retailing Select Index and the graph and table are required by the SEC and are not intended to be indicative of possible future performance of our common stock.